Chart Color Schemes

 Woolooware - Burraneer has a typical household mix, with a higher-than-average median household size

-Family households constitute 74.9% of all households, including 38.6% couples with children, 27.5% couples without children, and 8.2% single parent families.
-Non-family households account for the remaining 25.1%, with lone person households at 23.2% and group households comprising 1.9% of the total.
-The median household size is 2.6 people, larger than the Greater Sydney average of 2.5 people.
+Family households account for 74.9% of all households, including 38.6% couples with children, 27.5% couples without children, and 8.2% single parent families.
+Non-family households constitute the remaining 25.1%, with lone person households at 23.2% and group households comprising 1.9%.
+The median household size is 2.6 people, which is larger than the Greater Sydney average of 2.5.

 Frequently Asked Questions - Households